-For the next two years the One Book Program will explore the vast topic of Environmental Justice.
+For the 22-23 and 23-24 school years the One Book Program will explore Environmental justice.

-We will look at injustices, from colonization to climate change to the disproportionate impacts of hazardous wastes, rising sea levels, warming air and ocean temperatures, and more on low-income, immigrant, and communities of color.
+We will look at injustices, from colonization to climate change to the disproportionate impacts of hazardous wastes, rising sea levels, warming air and ocean temperatures, and other environmental harms on low-income, immigrant, and communities of color.

-We will also look at examples of environmental justice, including equitable labor relations, indigenous and regenerative farming, decolonizing the outdoors, reforestation and regenerating coral reefs, EJ in the arts, and environmental movements and resistances.
+We will also look at examples of environmental justice, including indigenous and regenerative farming, decolonizing the outdoors, reforestation and regenerating coral reefs, equitable labor relations, environmental justice in the arts, and environmental movements and resistances.

-This image was created by artist and activist, Richard Levins Morales (cited below)
+This image was created by artist and activist Richard Levins Morales